CPSC332Team/SimpleWebDatabase/README.md

 The project will use MySQL database and PHP to build a web database application for a university.

 Project Descriptions:
-You are asked to design a database for a university that satisfies the following require-
+You are asked to design a database for a university that satisfies the following require-ments:
-ments:
 1. The database keeps information of each professor, including the social security num- ber, name, address, telephone number, sex, title, salary, and college degrees.
 The address includes street address, city, state, and zip code.
 The telephone number includes the